purcelba/jekyll-now/Neuroscience.md

 ___

-I developed a new computational model to understand flexible decision making in a dynamic environments.
+I developed a new computational model to understand flexible decision making in a dynamic environment.
 In a changing environment, we must decide whether errors result from poor choices or a change in the environment.
 The Bayes optimal solution is to treat negative outcomes as evidence that for a change of environment and to weight that evidence by the confidence in our choice.
-I developed a model that showed how humans approximate the optimal solution and developed a psychophysics experiment to test the model predictions.
-I show that the model accurately predicts human choices and quantitatively outperforms plausible alternatives.
-I am currently recording neural activity from non-human primates to understand how the brain implements these computations.
+I developed a model that showed how humans could approximate the optimal solution using very simple computations and developed a psychophysics experiment to test the model predictions.
+I showed that the model accurately predicts human choices and quantitatively outperforms plausible alternatives.

 ![Figure 3]({{ site.baseurl }}/images/cngenv.png "Changing environment."){: .center-image }
 <p align="center">